CT-OT Flow: Estimating Continuous-Time Dynamics from Discrete Temporal Snapshots: Proposed method

 where $F_{-,j}(t) = \frac{1}{Z_{-,j}}\int_{t}^{t_j} p(t')dt'$ and $F_{+,j}(t)= \frac{1}{Z_{+,j}}\int_{t_j}^{t} p(t')dt'$, and $F_{-,j}^{-1}$ and $F_{+,j}^{-1}$ are their inverse functions. $Z_{-,j}=\int_{t_{j-1}}^{t_j} p(t')dt'$ and $Z_{+,j}=\int_{t_j}^{t_{j+1}} p(t')dt'$ are normalization constants.
 Hence, each data point is assigned a high-resolution time label $\tilde t^{(i)} = \tilde t^{(i)}_{-}$ (or $\tilde t^{(i)}_{+}$).
 Applying this procedure to every pair of contiguous intervals in $\{X_{[t_j,t_{j+1}]}\}_{j=1}^{T}$ yields high-resolution time labels.
 If a point is assigned both $\tilde t^{(i)}_{-}$ and $\tilde t^{(i)}_{+}$, we take their average as the final estimate.

-When the true observation-time distribution $p(t)$ is unknown, we simply assume it to be \textbf{uniform within each coarse interval} (see App.~\ref{appendix:non_uniform} for the non-uniform case).
+When the true observation-time distribution $p(t)$ is unknown, we simply assume it to be \textbf{uniform within each coarse interval}.
 In the following, we focus on the uniform scenario.
+Non-uniform $p(t)$ analysis is provided in App.~\ref{appendix:non_uniform}, where performance degrades under mis-specified $p(t)$ but remains better than baselines.
 Although CT-OT Flow is derived for contiguous intervals, it can also be applied to non-contiguous pairs and often still yields reliable high-resolution time labels (see \S\ref{sec:experiments} and App.~\ref{appendix:non_contiguous}).